South Claiborne County firefighter killed while directing traffic - NewsBreak

 South Claiborne County firefighter killed while directing traffic

-NEW TAZEWELL, Tenn. ( WATE ) — An East Tennessee volunteer firefighter was struck and killed Monday while directing traffic along Highway 33 near New Tazewell, according to the Tennessee Highway Patrol and the South Claiborne Volunteer Fire Department.
+NEW TAZEWELL, Tenn.
+(WATE) — An East Tennessee volunteer firefighter was hit and killed Monday while directing traffic along Highway 33 near New Tazewell, according to the Tennessee Highway Patrol (THP) and the South Claiborne Volunteer Fire Department.

 The volunteer fireman, identified as Roger Estes, 77, of New Tazewell had been with the South Claiborne Volunteer Fire Department.
-The agency changed its social media profile photo overnight Tuesday honoring Estes.1 killed in crash on I-65 in Davidson County
+The agency changed its social media profile photo overnight Tuesday honoring Estes.

 Area agencies posted messages of support following the fatal incident.
 Claiborne County 911 Dispatch TN posted to its social media Monday night that their “thoughts and prayers go out to the South Claiborne Fire Department family for the loss they have suffered;” while the Tazewell/New Tazewell Fire Department also posted about the loss of Estes, saying: “Today, our neighboring department lost a member while assisting with traffic control.
 While many of the departments knew him, no one knew him better than his fellow members from South Claiborne FD.
 Our thoughts and prayers are with them for comfort.
 Remember the family and department family in your prayers.”